deplicator/HousingTour/README.md

 was created to make it easier for a Tour Guide to port their horde of followers to the same public property in a short amount of time.

-Also note the author of this addon has an affinity for the command line.
-As a side effect the slash commands tend to be tested more throughly than the gui.

 Install
 -------